Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Discretization Error of Finite Particles

-\paragraph{Case of warm-start.} We next consider warm-start scheme.
+We next consider the warm-start scheme.
 Note that the convergence of PDA with warm-start is guaranteed by coupling it with its mean-field limit $M\rightarrow \infty$ and applying Theorem \ref{thm:convergence} without tolerance (i.e., $\epsilon=0$).
-To analyze the particle complexity, we make an additional assumption regarding the regularity of the loss function and the model. \begin{assumption}\ \begin{description}[topsep=0mm,itemsep=0mm] \item{{\bf(A5)}} $h(\cdot,x)$ is $1$-Lipschitz continuous for $\forall x \in \cX$. \end{description} \end{assumption} \paragraph{Remark.} The above regularity assumption is common in the literature and cover many important problem settings in the optimization of two-layer neural network in the mean field regime.
+To analyze the particle complexity, we make an additional assumption regarding the regularity of the loss function and the model. \begin{assumption}\ \begin{description}[topsep=0mm,itemsep=0mm] \item{{\bf(A5)}} $h(\cdot,x)$ is $1$-Lipschitz continuous\footnote{WLOG the Lipschitz constant is set to 1, since the same analysis works for any fixed constant.} for $\forall x \in \cX$. \end{description} \end{assumption} \paragraph{Remark.} The above regularity assumption is common in the literature and cover many important problem settings in the optimization of two-layer neural network in the mean field regime.
 Indeed, {\bf(A5)} is satisfied for two-layer network in Example \ref{eg:2nn} when the output or input layer is fixed and when the activation function is Lipschitz continuous.

 The following proposition shows the convergence of Algorithm \ref{alg:pda} to Algorithm \ref{alg:da} as $M\rightarrow \infty$.